plece0/GoodTwitter-3/README.md

 Firefox will warn you about an unsigned addon.
 I promise this addon does none of the things they warn you about. :p

 - Download it!
+- Open the downloads folder
+- Change the file extension from zip to xpi
-- Open the downloads folder and drag the xpi file into the Firefox window.
+- Drag the xpi file into the Firefox window.
 - Accept everything it prompts you to
 - Profit.